play video

 None of these changes required exotic tools.
 The shift came from aligning processes, software, and training around a clear law firm accounting standard.

 Use this punch list to gauge readiness and spot gaps.
+It brings together the core controls, habits, and safeguards that keep a law firm’s financial operations running smoothly.

-Trust and compliance
+Trust and compliance:

 • Separate trust and operating accounts at approved institutions